Marathon (2026 video game): Development

-In June 2025, Bungie announced that the game had been delayed, with a new release date to be announced later during the fall.
-At the presentation of Sony's financial results in August 2025, Sony CFO Lin Tao mentioned that the game is planned to release within that fiscal year, i.e., before March 31, 2026.

-Marathon is planned for release on PlayStation 5, Xbox Series X/S, and Windows, with full cross-play and cross-save support planned.
-The game will not require a PlayStation account for playing on Windows or Xbox systems, in contrast with several other Sony-backed games published in 2024 such as Helldivers II.
+The developers of Caves of Qud, Brian Bucklew and Jason Grinblat, and Rob McLees, considered the "keeper of the Halo story bible", served as narrative consultants for Marathon.

+In January 2026, Bungie announced the game's voice cast, which includes Roger Clark, Elias Toufexis, Ben Starr, Jennifer English, Neil Newbon, Nika Futterman, Rich Keeble, Erica Lindbeck, and Erin Yvette.

 Plagiarism controversy

 In May 2025, Scottish independent artist Fern "Antireal" Hook posted screenshot comparisons between in-game designs from Marathon and her publicly posted designs from 2017 that she alleged were either used in an unaltered or in a highly similar form.
 Antireal said that Bungie had not obtained her permission to use the designs in question.
 In an interview with The Washington Post, Antireal said that despite being suspicious after initial release of marketing material in 2023, she only decided to speak out after she was able to review gameplay footage from the April 2025 alpha.
 Bungie affirmed on social media that a former Bungie artist had included Antireal's designs without the company's knowledge.
 The company also confirmed they were reaching out to Antireal, were "committed to do right by the artist", as well as performing a full review of the game's assets to verify their origins.

+In December 2025, Antireal announced that the matter had been resolved to her satisfaction by Bungie and Sony Interactive Entertainment, and upon release, she was credited as a visual design consultant.